sadeqAlbana/Snono-ERP/app/About.md

 ### License
 Snono ERP is licensed under GPL v2.
-See the ``LICENSE`` file section for more details. you can obtain a copy of the source code in my github account.
+See the ``LICENSE`` file section for more details. you can obtain a copy of the source code in my github account [here](https://github.com/sadeqAlbana/Snono-ERP.git).

 Qt is licensed under ``Lesser GNU General Public License Version 3``, See the ``LICENSE`` file section for more details.